Music at Cambridge

 Over recent decades many of the most significant figures in British music have studied or taught at Cambridge: composers such as Alexander Goehr, Judith Weir and Thomas Adès; performers like Joanna MacGregor and Thomas Trotter; and conductors including John Eliot Gardiner, Christopher Hogwood and Edward Gardner.

-Our undergraduate course has a strong academic component, offering papers in history, analysis, ethnomusicology, music and science, composition (including screen and media composition), popular music and performance (see the course outline).
+Our undergraduate course has a strong academic component, particularly focusing on history, analysis, composition (including screen and media composition) and performance, but also offering a range of other topics (see the course outline).

 Facilities and resources